Microplastics: where do they come from?

 What we can do to limit our creation of microplastics

 It is worth noting that the solution may not simply be switching over from synthetic materials to materials like cotton.
-Although synthetic fibres produce more microplastic pollution, their benefit over cotton for example, is that they do not require the use of agro-chemicals in their production, and requires far less water.
+Although synthetic fibres produce more microplastic pollution, their benefit over cotton, for example, is that they do not require the use of agro-chemicals in their production, and require far less water.

 However, we can help by:

 - Putting on fewer washes and bigger loads, as a greater load results in less friction between clothing items so fewer synthetic fibres are released;